ControlledChaos/bs-theme/README.md

 ## Extras

 * Dark/light theme toggle.
-* Has a sample theme options page ready to begin developing.
+* Sample theme options page ready to begin developing.
-* Has a the info page as an example for getting theme data.
+* Theme info page as an example for getting theme data.
+* Bundle & load plugins by adding to the `includes/vendor` directory and extend the Plugin class.

 ## Advanced Custom Fields